Notice of retail exit application

 Since April 2017, Severn Trent’s non-household customers have been managed by Water Plus, a retail joint venture company that we created with United Utilities to serve the new competitive water retail market in England and Scotland.
 Water Plus has been acting an as agent on behalf of Severn Trent to provide water retail services to non-household customers until Severn Trent formally exits the retail market.

 Following our purchase of Dee Valley Water, we proposed some changes to our regulatory (geographical) boundaries.
 As a result, we decided to withdraw our initial application to exit the retail market until the changes were approved.
-This process is now underway, as Ofwat has launched a public consultation.

 Water Plus will become the retailer for our non-household (business) customers.
 Since Water Plus is already acting as our agent, business customers should see no impact on the service they receive.
 If DEFRA approves our application, we’ll be writing to customers to notify them about the changes.